Protect your intellectual property from counterfeits or knockoffs.

 Is copyright a tool just for creatives like inventors, artists and filmmakers?

 Copyright is actually relevant to almost all businesses!
-Even if you are making “boring widgets,” copyright protection can be one tool in your IP protection toolbox.
+Even if you are making “boring widgets,” copyright protection can be one tool in your Intellectual Property (IP) protection toolbox.

 Even if the product you make at your factory is not particularly “creative” or even “unique”, the articles, photographs, drawings, designs, models, websites and such that you created to market your “boring product” are your intellectual property and protected by copyright.
 Sadly, it’s not uncommon for knockoff artists and competitors in China to blatantly lift the marketing materials of the original product.
 So even if your product is not “unique” or “creative”, consider using a copyright to protect strategic marketing assets like: